 Read on to learn more about feeding your feline friend and how to keep an eye on their fitness.

 Every cat is unique

-There are a number of factors that play into your cat’s metabolism rate, and thus how much food they need to eat each day to maintain their ideal weight: age, size, the amount they exercise, and whether they are pregnant or nursing.
-Generally, naturally large cats require more food to power their larger muscles, older cats are more sedentary so need to eat a little less, and kittens are undergoing energy-demanding growth-spurts.
+There are a number of factors that play into your cat’s metabolism rate, and thus the amount of food they need to eat each day to maintain their ideal weight.
+These include age, size, the amount they exercise, and whether they are pregnant or nursing.
+Generally, naturally large cats require more food to power their larger muscles, whilst older cats are more sedentary so need to eat a little less.

 Neutering can also influence your cat’s activity levels.
-In general, post neutering cats show a decline in activity and consequently this is coupled with a need to decrease their calorie intake.
+In general, neutered cats show a decline in activity and consequently this is coupled with a need to decrease their calorie intake.

 A balanced diet

 What you feed your cat also plays a big part in how much you will need to feed them.
 Cat food is available in two main types: wet and dry.
 The decision on which type to feed is up to you and your cat’s preference, with both options offering their own benefits.